Employer Pushing for Track 2 Reintegration

 When is track 2 mandatory?

-First year evaluation (around week 52)
+First year evaluation (guideline: around week 52)

-Timing of track 2
+Timing of track 2 is situation-dependent

 Both tracks simultaneously